Antipsychotic: Prevention of psychosis and symptom improvement

-First episode psychosis
+First-episode psychosis

-First episode psychosis (FEP) is the first time that psychotic symptoms are presented.
-NICE recommends that all persons presenting with first episode psychosis be treated with both an antipsychotic drug, and cognitive behavioral therapy (CBT).
-NICE further recommends that those expressing a preference for CBT alone are informed that combination treatment is more effective.
-A diagnosis of schizophrenia is not made at this time as it takes longer to determine by both DSM-5 and ICD-11, and only around 60% of those presenting with a first episode psychosis will later be diagnosed with schizophrenia.
+First-episode psychosis (FEP) is the first time that psychotic symptoms are presented.
+NICE recommends that all people presenting with first-episode psychosis be treated with both an antipsychotic drug and cognitive behavioral therapy (CBT).
+NICE further recommends that those expressing a preference for CBT alone be informed that combination treatment is more effective.
+A diagnosis of schizophrenia is not made at this time as it takes longer to be determined by both DSM-5 and ICD-11, and only around 60% of those presenting with a first episode of psychosis will later be diagnosed with schizophrenia.

-The conversion rate for a first episode drug induced psychosis to bipolar disorder or schizophrenia are lower, with 30% of people converting to either bipolar disorder or schizophrenia.
-NICE makes no distinction between a substance-induced psychosis, and any other form of psychosis.
-The rate of conversion differs for different classes of drug.
+The conversion rate for a first episode of drug induced psychosis to bipolar disorder or schizophrenia is lower, with 30% of people converting to either bipolar disorder or schizophrenia.
+NICE makes no distinction between substance-induced psychosis and any other form of psychosis.
+The rate of conversion differs for different classes of drugs.

 Pharmacological options for the specific treatment of FEP have been discussed in recent reviews.
 The goals of treatment for FEP include reducing symptoms and potentially improving long-term treatment outcomes.
 Randomized clinical trials have provided evidence for the efficacy of antipsychotic drugs in achieving the former goal, with first-generation and second generation antipsychotics showing about equal efficacy.
-Evidence that early treatment has a favorable effect on long term outcomes is equivocal.
+The evidence that early treatment has a favorable effect on long-term outcomes is equivocal.

 Recurrent psychotic episodes

-Placebo-controlled trials of both first and second generation antipsychotic drugs consistently demonstrate the superiority of active drug to placebo in suppressing psychotic symptoms.
-A large meta-analysis of 38 trials of antipsychotic drugs in schizophrenia acute psychotic episodes showed an effect size of about 0.5.
+Placebo-controlled trials of both first- and second-generation antipsychotic drugs consistently demonstrate the superiority of active drugs over placebos in suppressing psychotic symptoms.
+A large meta-analysis of 38 trials of antipsychotic drugs in schizophrenia with acute psychotic episodes showed an effect size of about 0.5.
 There is little or no difference in efficacy among approved antipsychotic drugs, including both first- and second-generation agents.
 The efficacy of such drugs is suboptimal.
 Few patients achieve complete resolution of symptoms.
-Response rates, calculated using various cutoff values for symptom reduction, are low and their interpretation is complicated by high placebo response rates and selective publication of clinical trial results.
+Response rates, calculated using various cutoff values for symptom reduction, are low, and their interpretation is complicated by high placebo response rates and selective publication of clinical trial results.